 Pediatric Sleep Apnea Doctors

-Koala® Center for Sleep and TMJ Disorders Has Experienced Pediatric Sleep Apnea Doctors Providing Non-Invasive Treatments for Children As Young As Two Years Old.
+Koala® Center For Sleep & TMJ Disorders Has Experienced Pediatric Sleep Apnea Doctors Providing Non-Invasive Treatments for Children As Young As Two Years Old.
 We Have Multiple Locations Near You!
 Please Call Us to Schedule a Consultation.

 Sleep apnea is a condition where a person will stop breathing partially or completed frequently during their sleep cycle.
 This stoppage is caused by the narrowing or blockage of your child’s upper airway.
 One of the most important differences between sleep apnea in adults and sleep apnea in children is the way it affects them during the day.
 Adults who suffer from undiagnosed or untreated sleep apnea will often be groggy or tired throughout the day.
 However, for children, the impact can be much more dire as lack of sleep manifests as behavioral issues that can not only negatively impact their relationships with friends and family members, but can also lead to problems at school.
 For adults, sleep apnea is most often related to being overweight or obese, while in children, the root cause is more often enlargement of the tonsils or adenoids that are too large for their still developing bodies.

 If you observe your child snoring or pausing their breath during sleep, you should bring them to see a doctor.
 Sleep apnea can also cause your child to be restless during sleep, breathe through their mouth, wet the bed, or experience sleep terrors.
 Often, parents may be startled by coughing, choking, or snorting noises their child makes as they struggle to breathe normally during sleep.
 While these symptoms may be easy to spot, not all children with sleep apnea will exhibit the more obvious signs.
 You should also look for signs during waking hours including hyperactivity, behavioral issues, learning difficulty, and poor weight gain.